Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 ### Bonus Marks

-Active participation in this course will not go unnoticed or unrewarded.
-Bonus Marks are to encourage you to take a proactive approach to this course.
-Students who participate in class discussions, help with demo sessions and are willing to engage in class work to learn and help other students learn can earn up to 2 Bonus Marks in this course.
-Below you can find more details about what activities do / do not entitle you to Bonus Marks

-Any class activity will not entitle you to a bonus mark.
-I always announce in advance if the activity is attached to a bonus mark and at the end of the activity I will always advise you to submit your work here.
-Not every class activity can give you a bonus mark!
-If in a 1-1 session I record your issue resolution, it will not entitle you to a bonus mark unless I specifically mention it and suggest you submit your work here.
+- Class activities that entitle you to a bonus mark are regularly announced during class or through announcements.
+While each and every proactive engagement in class activities might not result in a bonus mark, but there is not risk in always being prepared to reply a challenging question, participate in brainstorming, or readily share screen for demo or troubleshooting hands-on demo.
-If you participate in improving course material in GitHub, especially if you find bugs in the code or the markdown content, you are entitled to a reasonable bonus mark depending on the severity of the fix and the impact of your work.
-The improvements or suggestions must be an email with details of what is the issue and how to fix it.
-Screenshots are not accepted!
+- If you participate in improving course material in GitHub, especially if you find bugs in the code or the markdown content, you are entitled to a reasonable bonus mark depending on the severity of the fix and the impact of your work. all the improvements or suggestions must be communicated through the GitHub Discussion Channels, with proper labels.
-Sometimes, I will announce dates and topics where you can volunteer to do a presentation or demo of a concept that is related to the course and can be useful for all the students.
-You may use these opportunities to learn some challenging subjects by teaching them to other students.

-Create a submission with your Full Name, Date, and Details of the activity that was completed.
-You must provide at least one paragraph with some information that reminds me of the details of the work.
+- Bonus Mark Submissions are pretty flexible and unbounded.
+If you have done some work that warrants a Bonus Mark, create a submission under Bonus Mark Assignment with Date and Details of the activity that was completed.
+In **each** one of your submissions provide at least one paragraph with summary of the work done, a link to your work, or screenshots, whichever are most relevant.
+You do not need to submit any PDFs or Documents.
-If you have made coursework improvements, make sure to provide details of the email sent, you may also copy the email content in your submission
-Do not submit any PDFs or Documents unless you are asked to do so.
-Make a separate submission for each time you have done some work that entitles you to Bonus Marks.
+- Make a separate submission for each time you have done some work that entitles you to Bonus Marks.
+Even though you have until the end of the semester for Bonus Mark submissions, you are advised to submit your work when your mind is fresh about the details of your work.

-I will not disclose the raw Bonus Marks, however, I will consider it in the final marks and if your work is impactful, I will make sure to nudge up your mark one level.
+- Raw Bonus Marks will not be posted in the Blackboard Portal, however, they will consider it in the final marks.

 ## Special Course Promotion Policies